-Jam was among the first locally manufactured foods in Australia.
-George Peacock of Hobart was the first to produce jam in tin cans, rather than jars.
+Jam was among the first locally manufactured foods in Australia, with George Peacock of Hobart the first to produce jam in tin cans, rather than jars.
 Peacock began to produce jams in a backyard factory.
-In response to demand from his customers he set up in a warehouse at Hobart’s Old Wharf where he canned jam using fruit shipped from the Huon in fishing boats.
+In response to demand from his customers, he set up in a warehouse at Hobart’s Old Wharf where he canned jam using fruit shipped from the Huon in fishing boats.

 To avoid tariffs, the George Peacock & Sons operation was expanded to Sydney and, eventually, Melbourne.
 The Sydney operation began in 1880.
 Peacock had a number of battles with New South Wales authorities over the duties charged on the Tasmanian fruit pulp he imported for his factory.
 There was also controversy over the quality of the product, which culminated in George’s son William accusing the Colonial Secretary of corruption.